Diet Rite: History

-Diet Rite was introduced in 1954 and initially released as a dietetic product, but was introduced nationwide and marketed to the general public as a healthful beverage in 1962.
+Diet Rite was introduced in 1954 and was initially released as a dietetic product, but in 1962 it was introduced nationwide and marketed to the general public as a health-oriented beverage.
 The original formula was sweetened with cyclamate and saccharin.
 After cyclamate was banned in 1969, it was removed from the product.
-NutraSweet brand aspartame was added upon its introduction to the market, and in 1987 the saccharin was replaced entirely with the complete elimination of caffeine.
+NutraSweet brand aspartame was added after its introduction to the market, and in 1987 saccharin was eliminated entirely, along with caffeine.
 In the 1990s, several fruit-flavored varieties of Diet Rite were introduced.

-In 2000, the line was reformulated yet again, this time to replace aspartame with Splenda brand sucralose and Sunett brand acesulfame potassium.
+In 2000, the line was reformulated again, this time to replace aspartame with Splenda brand sucralose and Sunett brand acesulfame potassium.
 It became the first major diet soda in the United States to use neither aspartame nor saccharin as a sweetener.
 In 2005, "Pure Zero" was added to the name, and a cherry cola flavor was introduced in 2006.

-The soda was discontinued in late 2024.

-Today, it is owned by and distributed by Keurig Dr Pepper.
+The soda was discontinued in late 2024 and remained owned by Keurig Dr Pepper.